• Skip to primary navigation

 Warm Gray and Greige

-Shades of gray and greige (gray + beige) continue to be popular choices for kitchens with white cabinets because they are neutral colors that don't compete for attention.
+Gray and greige paint colors (gray + beige) continue to be popular choices for kitchens with white cabinets because they are neutral colors that don’t compete for attention.

 Whether you have warm or cool toned white cabinets, a warmer gray in particular is an excellent choice.